rbind/b-rodrigues.github.com/content/index.md

     <img src="/img/profile.jpg" width="180 " height="294"/>
 </div>

 Hi!
-My name is Bruno Rodrigues, and I'm a research assistant at the research division of [STATEC](http://www.statistiques.public.lu/en/actors/statec/organisation/red/index.html).
+My name is Bruno Rodrigues, and I'm a senior advisor at [PwC Luxembourg](https://www.pwc.lu/).
+I mostly work on data related projects using R and Python.

 I'm an economist by training, but am interested in any subject that deals with statistics in general!